 Physical infrastructures like transportation, electricity, communication, etc are the backbone of the national economy.
 The better the physical infrastructures, the better is the national economy of the country.
 But since Nepal is a developing country, it has still a long way to go for the achievement of the best physical infrastructures.
 Though the urban areas have an access to all of these infrastructures, rural areas are yet to be brought into the idea of new infrastructures over orthodox or conventional ones.

 On the completion of the 14th plan, 88% of people have been using electricity while the remaining 12% being on the dark side.
-89% of people have an access to drinking water while the remaining 11% are walking hours and hours to fetch a bucket of water.
-Only around 66% of people use internet services and know about world & new technologies around.
+Also, 89% of people have an access to drinking water while the remaining 11% are walking hours and hours to fetch a bucket of water.
+Till the end of 14th plan, Only around 66% of people use internet services and know about world & new technologies around.

 Unemployment & Brain Drain